Shadi-Shwiyat/holbertonschool-web_front_end/README.md

 - WCAG conformance levels (A, AA and AAA)
 - The importance of Web Accessibility
 - Tools to use for Web Accessibility

+## Form
+This project we learn how to create HTML5 forms, select appropriate input types, apply regular expressions for field constraints, style inputs for various states, build comment and search forms, and create usable and accessible forms
+### Learning Objectives
+- How to create an HTML5 form
+- How to choose the right input type
+- How to constrain a form field with regular expressions
+- How to style inputs for invalid, valid, and required fields
+- How to build a a comment form
+- How to build a simple search form
+- How to create usable and accessible forms